ShengGuangwei/DIPy/README.md

 # DIPy
-:earth_africa: :earth_africa: :earth_africa: This is a Python package for digital image processing based on GDAL, osr, ogr, NumPy etc.
+:earth_africa: :earth_africa: :earth_africa: This is a Python package for digital image processing, especially the image with spatial reference

 ## 依赖的包